cakephp/migrations/README.md

 Once again, please make sure you read [the official phinx documentation](http://docs.phinx.org/en/latest/migrations.html) to understand how migrations are created and executed in your database.

+Be aware that when baking a snapshot for a plugin, your plugin must implements model Table classes matching the database tables you want to be in the snapshot : only those tables will be exported.
+This is the only way to filter your plugin's tables from you app tables if you are using the same database for both.

 #### Usage for custom primary key id in tables

 To create a table called `statuses` and use a CHAR (36) for the `id` field, this requires you to turn off the id.